infinum/ios-prince-of-versions/JSON.md

 Key-value pairs under `"meta"` key are optional metadata of which any amount can be sent accompanying the required fields.
 Metadata can be specified for each configuration and it can also be specified on a global level.
 In the return values, global metadata and metadata from the appropriate configuration will be merged.
 If there is not an appropriate configuration, only global metadata will be returned.

-## Supporting older versions
+## Supporting older versions (< 4.0)

-It is possible to support older versions of PrinceOfVersions, but in that case JSON file will look somewhat different.
+To support PrinceOfVersions versions less than 4.0, JSON file will look somewhat different.

 JSON still has to follow [Semantic Versioning](http://semver.org/).

+* PrinceOfVersions version < 4.0

-To specify a configuration for older PrinceOfVersions version, you have to provide an configuration object which conforms older PrinceOfVersions specification under key `ios` or `macos`, depending on a platform, and for current PrinceOfVersions, you have to specify configuration described in previous section under key `ios2` or `macos2`.
+  You have to provide an configuration object which conforms older PrinceOfVersions (< 4.0) specification under key `ios` or `macos`, depending on a platform.

+* PrinceOfVersions version >= 4.0

+  You have to specify configuration described in [previous section](#JSON-format) under key `ios2` or `macos2`.

 Described JSON format is displayed below: